Unknown-tech-del/Civitai_Downloader/README.md

 python simple_tags_downloader.py
 ```

-You will be asked for the Civitai username.
-Images are saved into a folder named after that user.
+You will be asked for the Civitai tags.
+Images are saved into a folder named after that tags.
 Existing files are skipped.

 For authenticated requests, place your API key in a file named `civitai_api_key.txt` in the same directory.
 The script will read it automatically.